Curiouscoder-0205/Personal-Projects/Databricks_DE_proj2_Ecommerce/README.md

-# Project 2: Incremental ETL with CDC & SCD in Databricks
+# 🛒 Incremental ETL with CDC & SCD in Databricks using E-commerce sales data

 ## 📖 Overview
 In **Project 1 Databricks Ecommerce**, we implemented a baseline medallion architecture (Bronze → Silver → Gold) on static CSV files of e-commerce data, focusing on cleaning and structuring.
 Those original CSVs and Python notebook remain available in Project 1 for reference.
 Please click on the link, and then open the 'Archived_CSVs' folder.
 [Databricks_DE_proj1_Ecommerce](../Databricks_DE_proj1_Ecommerce/)